 Data preprocessing and DEGs analysis

-After preprocessing, the overall expression pattern of the samples in the datasets was similar for the three datasets.
-There was no significant batch effect among the samples, and the difference between groups was small (Fig. 2A).
+After preprocessing, the overall expression pattern of the samples was similar for each dataset.
+There was no significant batch effect among the samples in each dataset (Figure 2A).

 Tumor immune microenvironment analysis

 In GSE76714, the stromal score of brain metastases group was significantly lower than that of primary cancer group, while the immune score, ESTIMATE score, and cytolytic activity score showed no significant difference between two groups (Figure 3A).
 For the datasets of GSE43837 and GSE125989, the stromal score, immune score, and ESTIMATE score in brain metastases group were significantly lower than that in primary cancer group.
 Additionally, cytolytic activity scores for the two groups were not significantly different (Figure 3B and 3C).
 The result may indicate the difference of immune microenvironment between two groups.